Abdulmoiz-25/customer-segmentation-app/README.md

-# 📘 DeveloperHub Task 7 – Customer Segmentation Dashboard
+# 📘 DeveloperHub Task 7 – Customer Segmentation - Mall Customers

 ## 📌 Task Objective
 Segment mall customers using **unsupervised learning** techniques to understand their behavior and provide targeted marketing strategies.
 The dashboard and notebook utilize **K-Means clustering, PCA, and t-SNE** for visualization and cluster profiling.